The Difference a Healthy Eating Style Can Make

 - Calcium and Vitamin D

 Older adults need more vitamin D and calcium to help maintain strong and healthy bones.
-Calcium-rich foods include low-fat and fat-free dairy like milk and yogurt, fortified cereals and fruit juices, dark green leafy vegetables and canned fish with soft bones.
-Older adults need three servings of calcium and vitamin D every day.
+Calcium-rich foods include low-fat and fat-free dairy foods including milk and yogurt, fortified cereals, non-dairy milks and 100% fruit juices, dark green leafy vegetables, and canned fish with soft bones.
+Older adults need three servings of calcium-rich foods and beverages and sources of vitamin D every day.
 If you take a calcium supplement or multivitamin, be sure to choose one that contains vitamin D.

 Increasing potassium intake along with decreasing sodium (salt) may lower your risk of high blood pressure.
-Good sources of potassium include fruits, vegetables and low-fat or fat-free milk and yogurt.
-Choose low-sodium foods and replace salt with other herbs and spices to reduce your sodium intake.
+Good sources of potassium include fruits and vegetables, such as bananas, sweet potatoes, spinach and white beans.
+Choose low-sodium foods and replace salt with herbs and spices to reduce your sodium intake.

 - Healthy Fats